valtsao17/krigSCD/README.md

 Our approach is divided into three primary components:
 1. a training process utilizing a diffusion model to learn the underlying distribution of input images;
 2. a mask generation process that simulates realistic observation patterns, where individual pixels represent in-situ data and randomized trajectories of varying lengths and directions correspond to satellite swath observations; and
-3. a guiding process that refines the model’s focus with something we refer to as a kriged smoother, directing it to converge around regions of observational coverage.
+3. a guiding process that refines the model’s focus with something we refer to as a kriging smoother, directing it to converge around regions of observational coverage.

 Finally, we assess the performance of the model on previously unseen, out-of-sample images and quantify its performance against traditional methods.